Garage Door Maintenance

 There are relatively simple things that can be done by yourself to keep your garage door looked after:

-Inspect them for excessive dust or anything that may cause any type of obstruction.
-Listen for unusual noise when opening or closing the door and if you hear anything out of the ordinary, ascertain the exact location where it is originating from.
+Inspect the garage door and surrounds for excessive dust or anything that may cause any type of obstruction.
+Listen for unusual noise when opening or closing the door.
+If you hear anything out of the ordinary, ascertain the exact location where it is originating from.

-In any case, to stop this sort of thing from happening, it is advisable to use a good quality lithium based grease to lubricate all the moving parts of the machinery including the hinges and garage torsion springs at least every six months.
+In any case, you can help stop this sort of thing from happening.
+It is advisable to use a good quality lithium based grease to lubricate all the moving parts of the machinery.
+Include the hinges and garage torsion springs at least every six months.
 Do not use WD40.
 Even though oil can be used, it is more liable to attract excess dust or dirt.